arpit6232/PES-Assignment-5/README.md

             - ![picture](images/pbkdf2_hmac_isha.png)

-**Thus it makes sense to Optimize the Functions for speed with the maximum number of function calls, ideally it should Time for single function multiplied by the Number of calls but, it takes approximately 1msec to run ISHA Algorithm** <br />
+**Thus it makes sense to Optimize for speed, the Functions with the maximum number of function calls should be prioratized, ideally it should Time for single function multiplied by the Number of calls but, it takes approximately 1msec to run ISHA Algorithm** <br />

-### Size Analysis**
+### Size Analysis
 <br />    Name	                Size  <br />
 .text.hmac_isha 	        0x00000186 <br />
 .text.F         	        0x000001dc <br />